25 Best Link Building Tools to Use in 2020

 However, if you find other sites that have broken links to similar sites or content to yours, they’re a great prospect to target.
 This is especially true if the broken link is from your competitor.
 You can also find your own broken links to old content, and ask the site to update to something new.

-Whether you’re planning a campaign for your organic SEO, or need to focus more on local link building, these tools will help you reach your goals.
+Whether you’re planning a white hat link campaign for your organic SEO, or maybe you need to vet backlinks before buying them or you need to focus more on local link building, these tools will help you reach your goals.